 '''

-try "{"
+do "{"

-....
+...

-( "}" catch "(" <MessageSignature> from <Role> to <Role> ")" "{"
+( "}" interrupt "{"

-....)+
+...

+)+

 "}"

 '''

-In the following example, the body of the try block is enacted, involving an interaction between a Buyer and Seller, followed by some other activities.
+In the following example, the body of the do block is enacted, involving an interaction between a Buyer and Seller, followed by some other activities.

-During this scoped set of activities, if the Seller returns an OutOfStock message, then it will cause the flow of control to move to the first catch block.
-However if the Buyer sends an OrderExpired or OrderCancelled message, then the flow will move to the second catch block.
+During this scoped set of activities, if the Seller returns an OutOfStock message, then it will cause the flow of control to move to the first interrupt block.
+However if the Buyer sends an OrderExpired or OrderCancelled message, then the flow will move to the second interrupt block.

 '''

-try {
+do {

 Order from Buyer to Seller;

 ...

+} interrupt {

-} catch (OutOfStock from Seller to Buyer) {
+OutOfStock from Seller to Buyer;

 ...

+} interrupt {

+choice at Buyer {

-} catch (expire(OrderExpired) from Buyer to Seller
+expire(OrderExpired) from Buyer to Seller;

+} or {

-| OrderCancelled from Buyer to Seller) {
+OrderCancelled from Buyer to Seller);

+}

 ...

 }

 '''